 If you desire this cake you must bake it.
 Is is not available in the USA.
-The frozen Donauwellen cake I saw at Aldi might be a substitute, some say it’s good, I think it’s too sweet and we know, there is nothing better than a homemade cake!
+The frozen Donauwellen cake I saw at Aldi might be a substitute, some say it’s good, in my opinion it’s a bit too much on the sweet side.
+Well, there is nothing better than a homemade cake!
 Happy Baking!

 160 g sugar – 3/4 cup

 175 ml milk